Avishi2511/Avishi2511/README.md

 Welcome to my GitHub profile!
 I'm passionate about web development, machine learning, and building innovative projects.

 ## 🚀 About Me
-- 💻 Building scalable applications and improving problem-solving with DSA.
+- 💻 Building MERN applications and improving problem-solving with DSA.
-- 🤖 Currently exploring Deep Learning and AI applications
+- 🤖 Currently exploring various AI applications, tools and techniques
 - 📚 Love to read and enthusiastic about finance

 ## 📊 GitHub Stats